Ruochuan Liu

-Ruochuan Liu (刘若川) is a Chinese mathematician and a Boya Distinguished Professor at Peking University, specialising in number theory and arithmetic geometry.
-He is best known for his fundamental contributions to p-adic Hodge theory, for which he was awarded the 2024 ICTP_Ramanujan_Prize.
+Ruochuan Liu (刘若川 (Liú Ruòchuān)) is a Chinese mathematician and a Boya Distinguished Professor at Peking University, specialising in number theory and arithmetic geometry.
+He is best known for his fundamental contributions to p-adic Hodge theory, for which he was awarded the 2024 ICTP Ramanujan Prize.

 Education and early life

 Liu first gained international recognition by winning a gold medal for China at the 1999 International Mathematical Olympiad.
 He attended Peking University, where he completed his bachelor's and master's degrees in mathematics.
 Liu then pursued his doctoral studies at the Massachusetts Institute of Technology (MIT), earning his PhD in 2008 under the supervision of Kiran Sridhara Kedlaya.

 Career

-After completing his PhD, Liu held a position at the University of Michigan.
+After completing his PhD, Liu held a postdoctoral position at the University of Michigan.
 He later returned to China, joining the faculty at the School of Mathematical Sciences at Peking University, where he now serves as Vice Dean and a Boya Distinguished Professor.

 Research

 Liu's research focuses on the intersection of number theory and arithmetic geometry, with a particular emphasis on p-adic methods.
 The citation for his Ramanujan Prize noted his "fundamental contributions to p-adic Hodge theory, especially his foundational study of relative p-adic Hodge theory and his remarkable work on rigidity and the Riemann-Hilbert correspondence for p-adic local systems."
 His work applies tools with geometric origins to solve problems in number theory and explores connections between p-adic geometry and algebraic topology.